Schwinn Bicycle Company: Labor troubles, bankruptcy and demise

 By 1990, other United States bicycle companies with reputations for excellence in design such as Trek, Specialized, and Cannondale had cut further into Schwinn's market.
 Unable to produce bicycles in the United States at a competitive cost, by the end of 1991 Schwinn was sourcing its bicycles from overseas manufacturers.
 This period in Schwinn's history plays a cameo role in a novel by Dave Eggers, A Hologram for the King (2012).
 Seeking to increase its brand recognition, Schwinn established additional company-operated shops, a move that alienated existing independent bike retailers in cities where the company stores had opened.
 This in turn led to further inroads by domestic and foreign competitors.
 Faced with a downward sales spiral, Schwinn went into bankruptcy in 1992.
 The company and name were bought by the Zell/Chilmark Fund, an investment group, in 1993.
 Zell moved Schwinn's corporate headquarters to Boulder, Colorado.

 In 1993, Richard Schwinn, great-grandson of Ignaz Schwinn, with business partner Marc Muller, purchased the Schwinn Paramount plant in Waterford, Wisconsin, where Paramounts were built since 1980.
-They founded Waterford Precision Cycles, which is still in operation.
+They founded Waterford Precision Cycles, which ceased operations in 2023.
 In 2003 they employed 18 workers building lightweight bicycles.

 In late 1997, Questor Partners Fund, led by Jay Alix and Dan Lufkin, purchased Schwinn Bicycles.
 Questor/Schwinn later purchased GT Bicycles in 1998 for $8 a share in cash, roughly $80 million.
 The new company produced a series of well-regarded mountain bikes bearing the Schwinn name, called the Homegrown series.
 In 2001, Schwinn/GT declared bankruptcy.